Quantrill leads Guardians past Rangers 6-3 in DH opener - WHIZ News

-CLEVELAND (AP) — Cal Quantrill stayed unbeaten at home, Owen Miller drove in two runs and the Cleveland Guardians got back to .500 with a 6-3 win over the Texas Rangers in the first game of a rain-delayed doubleheader Tuesday.
+Cal Quantrill stayed unbeaten at home, Owen Miller drove in two runs and the Guardians got back to .500 with a 6-3 win over the Texas Rangers in the first game of a doubleheader Tuesday.

+Plagued by bad weather that has impacted their schedule all season, the Guardians are finding their groove.
+Cleveland has won six of seven.

+“Huge,” Quantrill said of getting back to .500.
+“And to do it early in June.
+We’ve said this over and over again.
+We will not use youth as an excuse.
+We won’t use the rain as an excuse.
+We won’t use the lack of home games or the weird schedule or tough opponents.
+None of that matters to us.

 Quantrill (3-3) delivered his fourth straight quality start, allowing three runs in seven innings.
 The right-hander is 7-0 in 20 career starts at Progressive Field.
 He’s the only AL pitcher to make at least 15 home starts and not lose over the past two seasons.

-Miller hit a two-run single in the third off Jon Gray (1-3), who had never faced Cleveland before.
+Miller hit a two-run single in a four-run third off Jon Gray (1-3), who had never faced Cleveland before.

 Rangers rookie outfielder Steele Walker homered for his first hit in the majors, and Marcus Semien connected for Texas, which closed within 5-3 in the seventh inning on the solo shots.